ortall0201/Spotify_Classification_genres/README.md

 ├── approach_A_notebook.ipynb # Researcher A's analysis notebook (uses EDA-preprocessed-engeneered CSV called 'cleaned_engeneered_dataset.csv')

-├── approach_B_notebook.ipynb # Researcher B's analysis notebook (uses raw CSV called 'dataset.csv' which is in the) , however the latest version combines the best methods from both approaches into a
+├── approach_B_notebook.ipynb # Researcher B's analysis notebook (uses raw CSV) , however the latest version combines the best methods from both approaches into a
                                                                                  single, consolidated notebook—Notebook B—which now serves as the primary analysis and modeling pipeline.
 Inside you will find a direct link to notebook A.